HSU-F20-CS243/F20-243-course-materials/Projects/Project 01/readme.md

 * [5 pts] Writing a good buddy report

 # Due Date
 This project is due by Midnight on September 1, 2020.
+Your repository should contain all chips, diagrams, and output files from the test runs provided to you by the book.
+On canvas, you will submit your buddy report and design diary.